5 players who were sold after bust-ups with teammates

-Training ground bust-ups are an interesting part of modern football.
-Above all, they remind us how there is a very fine line between mega-rich athletes with the greatest riches, cars and homes, and petulant five-year-old children.
+Training ground bust-ups are an interesting part of modern-day football.
+Above all, they remind us how there is a very fine line between athletes with the greatest riches, cars and homes, and petulant five-year-old children.

 Aside from that, though, such rivalries and struggles on the training pitch serve as great indicators of players' temperaments and the chemistry within a team.

 Over the years, we've seen countless reasons why players have opted for the exit door, and why their clubs have seen fit to put them on the transfer list.
-More often than we may think, it boils down to their attitudes.
+More often than not, it boils down to their attitudes.

 Also read: 7 teammates who hated each other

-It is a clash of the titans – a 6' 4" American centre-back, renowned for his unprecedented strength and physique and, well, Zlatan Ibrahimovic.
+It was a clash of the titans at Milan – a 6'4" American centre-back, renowned for his unprecedented strength and physique and, well, Zlatan Ibrahimovic.
 The two were in the same squad at AC Milan, although Onyewu didn't play a single league game during his three-year spell with the Italian giants.

-Ibrahimovic is a well-recognised antagonist, so it's no surprise that it was the energetic, teasing Swede who started the feud.
+Ibrahimovic is a well-recognized antagonist, so it's no surprise that it was the energetic, teasing Swede who started the feud.

-In a training session one day it is believed that Zlatan put in a reckless challenge on Onyewu, to which he angrily responded.
+In a training session one day, it is believed that Zlatan put in a reckless challenge on Onyewu, to which he responded angrily.
 The club's training session was cut short that day as it is thought the two began throwing serious punches at one another, with teammates needing to separate the duo.
 In essence, it has been suggested that the altercation resulted in Zlatan sustaining a broken rib.

-It's not only cup semi-finals and training grounds that are affected by heated teammate bust-ups, but friendly, yes FRIENDLY, matches too.
+Not only are cup semi-finals and training grounds affected by heated teammate bust-ups, but friendly, yes FRIENDLY, matches too.
 It was August 1994 and Hearts were facing Raith Rovers in a pre-season friendly.

-The two began to fight, and Levein threw a punch which broke Hogg's nose.
+The two began to fight, and Levein threw a punch that broke Hogg's nose.
 Both players were sent off and Hogg received his red card as he was stretchered off the field.
-Levein was stripped of his captaincy and got a twelve game ban, whilst Hogg got a ten-game ban.
+Levein was stripped of his captaincy and got a twelve-game ban, whilst Hogg got a ten-game ban.

 Former Celtic, Arsenal and West Ham forward John Hartson holds the title of the first-ever footballer to be charged for an incident on the training ground after his collision with Eyal Berkovic was caught on camera.

-The punishment for Hartson was a three-game suspension and a fine of £20,000.
+Hartson's punishment was a three-game suspension and a fine of £20,000.
 He fell out of favour and suffered a loss of form as a result and was sold in the following January transfer window to Wimbledon.

-Joey Barton and conflict seems as natural a combination as strawberries and cream, so it's no real surprise to see him on this list.
-Although Barton later claimed that it was a "relationship breakdown" with Manchester City's then-manager Stuart Pearce which led to him leaving the club, it's difficult to dispute the argument that, had he not involved himself in a fight with Ousmane Dabo, he would have remained at the club for a lot longer.
+Joey Barton and conflict seem as natural a combination as strawberries and cream, so it's no real surprise to see him on this list.
+Barton had claimed that it was a "relationship breakdown" with Manchester City's then-manager Stuart Pearce which led to him leaving the club.
+However, it is difficult to dispute the argument that, had he not involved himself in a fight with Ousmane Dabo, he would have remained at the club for a lot longer.

 Greater Manchester Police were alerted regarding the incident and Barton pleaded guilty.
 The midfielder was then issued a £3000 fine as well as a four-month suspended prison sentence.

 Dani Osvaldo did very little to appease the growing discontent aimed at him by supporters when he tussled with fan-favourite Jose Fonte during a cold January training session.
-The Argentine, who plays for Italy on the international stage, became the club's record signing for just over £15 million in 2013 but just a year later he hit rock-bottom for the Saints.
+Osvaaldo, who played for Italy on the international stage, became the club's record signing for just over £15 million in 2013 but just a year later, he hit rock bottom for the Saints.

-Rumours suggest that both Fonte and Osvaldo were antagonising each other and were frequently winding one another up in a training match, when Fonte put in a rather aggressive challenge on the forward to win the ball.
+Rumours suggest that both Fonte and Osvaldo were antagonizing each other and were frequently winding one another up in a training match when Fonte put in a rather aggressive challenge on the forward to win the ball.

 Osvaldo was left fuming and leapt up, locking face-to-face with Fonte.
 Before other players were able to separate the pair, Osvaldo head-butted Fonte, drawing blood and leaving the defender with a black eye and a broken nose.